noahfranco/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-Answer: .map retuns a value and a new Array and .forEach can replace a for loop but dosent atucally retun anything.
+Answer: .map retuns a value and a new Array and .forEach will not return a new Array

 2. What is the difference between a function and a method?

-Answer: A function is a place to collect bits of data and then be able to use them latter.
-The differnce between a function and a method is
+Answer: A function will return a value and a method will not.
+A method is a pretty much two functions.

 3. What is closure?